Our Academic Mission

-The College of Liberal Arts exists to prepare students to succeed in a diverse and ever‐changing world through both the substantial core curriculum serviced in CLA and the dynamic knowledge‐based programs offered in the College of Liberal Arts.
-The college is committed to providing cutting‐edge learning environments which employ innovative and multiple instructional methods that foster successful transformative learning, critical thinking, cultural awareness, and effective communication skills.
-Provided with a comprehensive discipline knowledge, graduates of CLA are prepared to offer leadership and service to their local and global communities; to continue their creative and scholarly activities throughout their lives and careers, and to live emotionally and intellectually healthy lives.
+The College of Liberal Arts exists to prepare students to succeed in a diverse and ever‐changing world through both the substantial core curriculum and the dynamic,knowledge‐based programs that the college offers.
+The college is committed to providing cutting‐edge learning environments that employ multiple innovative instructional methods that foster successful transformative learning, critical thinking, cultural awareness, and effective communication skills.
+Provided with comprehensive discipline knowledge, Liberal Arts graduates are prepared to offer leadership and service to their local and global communities, to continue their creative and scholarly activities throughout their careers and lives, and to live emotionally and intellectually healthy lives.

 - Provide collaborative opportunities for students with other departments and colleges, with other institutions of learning, and with the metropolitan and global communities.

 - Provide healthy, interactive, and technologically state‐of‐the‐art learning environments to accommodate effective, transformative teaching and learning.